 Comments are welcomed.
-First comments by anyone, whether member of WordPress, follower or visitor, will be approved by the administrator.
+First comments will be approved by the administrator.

 These pages show a Creative Commons icon and declaration.
 The author has attempted to observe all copyright conventions, including acknowledgement, and has not knowingly used material to which access has not been granted.
 Please advise any apparent contraventions.

-First image: from 6-part music in Recueil de plusieurs messes, Psaumes, motets, Te Deum & c.a.
+First image this page: from 6-part music in Recueil de plusieurs messes, Psaumes, motets, Te Deum & c.a.
 MS dated 1630-1682, Bibliotèque Nationale de France.